|Quick Facts: Career and Technical Education Teachers|

 Most career and technical education teachers work in middle, high, and postsecondary schools, such as 2-year colleges.
 Others work in technical, trade, and business schools.
 Although they generally work during school hours, some teach evening or weekend classes.

-Career and technical education teachers must have at least a bachelor’s degree.
-They also need work experience in the subject they teach.
-Some teachers, particularly those in public schools, may be required to have a state-issued certification or license.
-Requirements for certification or licensure vary by state.
+Career and technical education teachers typically need at least a bachelor’s degree and work experience in the subject that they teach.
+Public school teachers may be required to have a state-issued teaching certification or license.

-Overall employment of career and technical education teachers is projected to grow 4 percent from 2016 to 2026, slower than the average for all occupations.
-Demand for career and technical education teachers will be driven by a continued need for programs that prepare students for technical careers.
+Overall employment of career and technical education teachers is projected to grow 2 percent from 2021 to 2031, slower than the average for all occupations.

 Explore resources for employment and wages by state and area for career and technical education teachers.